Sunday, February 12, 2012

 with endless gratitude

-Our lives here must mean something.
+Our lives here mean something.

 Labels: , ,